-Still there are laws by which even Fashion is regulated and controlled.
-There are certain principles in dress, approved by good taste and common-sense, which cannot be outraged with impunity.
+Still there are laws by which even fashion is regulated and controlled.
+There are certain principles in dress, approved by good taste and common sense, which can not be outraged with impunity.

-A lady, in dressing for a ball, has first to consider the delicate question of age; and next, that of her position, whether married or single.
+A lady, in dressing for a ball or party, has first to consider the delicate question of age; and next, that of her position, whether married or single.

-As everything about a ball-room should be light, gay, and the reverse of depressing, it is permitted to elderly ladies, who do not dance, to assume a lighter and more effective style of dress than would be proper at the dinner-table, concert, or opera.
-Rich brocades, if not sombre in hue, and a somewhat profuse display of good jewellery, are permissible.
+As every thing about a ball-room should be light, gay, and the reverse of depressing, it is permitted to elderly ladies, who do not dance, to assume a lighter and more effective style of dress than would be proper at the dinner-table, concert, or opera.

 The toilette of the married and unmarried lady, however youthful the former, should be distinctly marked.
-Silk dresses are, as a rule, objectionable for those who dance; but the married lady may appear in a moiré of a light tint, or even in a white silk, if properly trimmed with tulle and flowers.
-Flowers or small feathers for the head.
-Jewellery should be very sparingly displayed: it is out of place, and whatever is so is in bad taste.
+Silk dresses are, as a rule, objectionable for those who dance; but the married lady may appear in a moiré of a light tint, or even in a white silk, if properly trimmed with tullé and flowers.

 Young unmarried ladies should wear dresses of light materials-the lighter the better.
-Tarlatane, gauze, tulle, areophane, net, the finest muslin, lace, and all similar fabrics, are available; such dresses should be worn over a silk slip.

-There is no restriction as to colours, except that they should be chosen with reference to the wearer.
-Thus, a blonde appears to most advantage in delicate hues, such as light-blue and pink, mauve, white, and so forth; arsenic green should be avoided as injurious to health.
-The brunette should, on the contrary, select rich and brilliant colours.
+Tarlatane, gauze, tullé, areophane, net, the finest muslin, lace, and all similar fabrics, are available.
+There is no restriction as to colors, except that they should be chosen with reference to the wearer.
+Thus, a blonde appears to most advantage in delicate hues, such as light-blue and pink, mauve, white, and so forth; arsenic-green should be avoided, as injurious to health.
+The brunette should, on the contrary, select rich and brilliant colors.